wssimms/gssquared/Docs/DevelopLog.md

 If you don't want to save changes that were written to an image, for now, don't unmount it, just F12 / close the emu which will exit without saving.

+## Apr 7, 2025

+Added a couple more disk II sound effects (for open door close door).
+The Unidisk makes all sorts of sounds too.
+I will have to record those myself!
+Shouldn't be too hard.
+But not my priority right now.

+I want to clean up and reorganize the display code.

+strndup must go.
+I can make my own implementation and avoid having to refactor all the string code to use std::string.

+Or, just bite the bullet and do the right thing.
+I mean, I really ought to.
+FINE.